ededej/ContactReact/README.md

 ## Folder Structure
 Folder Structure
 Android/ios has all the native code.
-No code changes have been made, if neccessary it will be used for device type specific requirments. app/ folder is where all the code for the app is located. components/ has code that will be used across different screens or services. components/ContactForms contains forms to be used by ContactAddScreen and ViewContactScreen domain.model/ it is here for typescript interefaces that will bind to object to make more type safety. to be used by components, service or screens. domain.model/contact to be used across the app persistence/ is service package that will contain components that will deal with persitence locally, database or cloud. persistence/SimpleAsyncStorage I have used SimpleAsyncStorage as perstince for contacts information.
+No code changes have been made, if neccessary it will be used for device type specific requirments.

+app/ folder is where all the code for the app is located.

+components/ has code that will be used across different screens or services.
+* components/ContactForms contains forms to be used by ContactAddScreen and ViewContactScreen

+domain.model/ it is here for typescript interefaces that will bind to object to make more type safety. to be used by components, service or screens.
+Having objects type desing into react.
+* /domain.model/contact to be used across the app

+persistence/ is service package that will contain components that will deal with persitence locally, database or cloud.
+* persistence/SimpleAsyncStorage I have used SimpleAsyncStorage as perstince for contacts information.
 It is cross plattforms saving service and keeps data secure to be used by only this app.

 screens/ contains all the differents screen that we can navigate.
-App.js has stackNavigtor where the screens are defined to be used. screens/HomeScreen/ is the home screen for the app that will display the list.
+App.js has stackNavigtor where the screens are defined to be used.
+* /screens/HomeScreen/ is the home screen for the app that will display the list.
-/screens/ViewContactScreen it will show full details of contacts, edit or delete the contact from the list.
+* /screens/ViewContactScreen it will show full details of contacts, edit or delete the contact from the list.
-/screens/ContactAddScreen it will add the contact to the list.
+* /screens/ContactAddScreen it will add the contact to the list.

 ## Available Scripts